jlgerber/rustclass/lesson_01.md

 println!("we recently lost {}", departed);
 ```

-Notice that I dont have to do anthing special to dereference the boxed string.
+Notice that I don't have to do anything special to dereference the boxed string.
 In c++, with `unique_ptr`, I would have to call the `get` method to access the data, for example.
 This bit of magic is handled by the `Deref trait`, which Box implements.

 And note, just like in C++, there is no actual reason to box a String, as it already boxes its data.